List of counties in New Jersey

-There are 21 counties in New Jersey.
-These counties together contain 565 municipalities, or administrative entities composed of clearly defined territory; 253 boroughs, 52 cities, 15 towns, 241 townships, and 3 villages.
+There are 21 counties in the U.S. state of New Jersey.
+These counties together contain 564 municipalities, or administrative entities composed of clearly defined territory; 253 boroughs, 52 cities, 15 towns, 240 townships, and 4 villages.
 In New Jersey, a county is a local level of government between the state and municipalities.
-County government in New Jersey includes a Board of County Commissioners, sheriff, clerk, and surrogate (responsible for uncontested and routine probate), all of which are elected officials.
+County government in New Jersey includes a Board of County Commissioners, sheriff, clerk, and surrogate (responsible for uncontested and routine probate), all of which are elected positions.
 Counties organized under the Optional County Charter Law may also have an elected county executive.
 Counties traditionally perform state-mandated duties such as the maintenance of jails, parks, and certain roads.
 The site of a county's administration and courts is called the county seat.

 History

 New Jersey was governed by two groups of proprietors as two distinct provinces, East Jersey and West Jersey, between 1674 and 1702.
 New Jersey's first counties were created as administrative districts within each province, with East Jersey split in 1675 into Bergen, Essex, Middlesex and Monmouth counties, while West Jersey's initial counties of Burlington and Salem date to 1681.
 The most recent county created in New Jersey is Union County, created in 1857 and named after the union of the United States when the Civil War was imminent.
 New Jersey's county names derive from several sources, though most of its counties are named after place names in England and prominent leaders in the colonial and revolutionary periods.
-Bergen County is the most populous county—as of the 2010 Census—with 905,116 people, while Salem County is the least populous with 66,083 people.
+Bergen County is the most populous county—as of the 2020 Census—with 955,732 people, while Salem County is the least populous with 64,837 people.